 WRITE FOR US

 We accept pitches and submissions!
 Please check this guide before submitting your work.
-Below describes how to get published in Rebel Times.
+Below describes how to get published in the Dispatch.

 Slow Living, Connection, Travel, Adventure, Boredom, Zeitgeist, Nature, Consumerism, Simplifying, Productivity and Busy Disease, Technology, Hustle Culture, Societal Norms, Parenting, Anti-Establishment, Rebellion, the Psychology of Motivation and Change, Neuroscience and Eastern Practices, Storytelling through Data.
 We’re also always looking for relevant and timely pieces but try to create content that is timeless.

 *Have an idea for a column?
 Before pitching a column concept, please keep in mind that, when assigning columns, we prioritize writers who we have worked with before.
 Because of that, we highly recommend that you pitch another section first so that we can get to know each other!

 **We do not accept fiction at this time.

 Completed Pieces: We do accept submissions of completed pieces.
 When submitting, please keep in mind that we will still expect to go through an editing process to ensure that it is as strong as possible!